The Wells of Love

 Therein lies the key to the enigma of Isaac: Isaac was awe to Abraham's love, restraint to Abraham's expansiveness, self-effacement to Abraham's self-assertion.
 Abraham's love of G-d and humanity took him on a journey from self outward, a journey etched in the roads of Mesopotamia, Egypt and Canaan.
 Isaac's was an inward journey, a journey into the depths of self to the essence within.

-Isaac is the fear of Heaven in the Jewish heart: the Jew’s self-censoring discipline, his silent sacrifice, his humble awe before the majesty of its Creator.
+Isaac is the fear of Heaven in the Jewish heart: the Jew’s self-censoring discipline, his silent sacrifice, his humble awe before the majesty of his Creator.
 Isaac was a digger of wells, boring through the stratum of emotion and experience in search of the quintessential waters of the soul.
 Boring deeper than feeling, deeper than desire, deeper than achievement, to the selflessness at the core of self.

 Alien Love